pytorch/torchtune/docs/source/basics/prompt_templates.rst

 Prompt Templates
 ================

-Prompt templates are structured text templates that user prompts are formatted with for optimal model performance on a task.
+Prompt templates are structured text templates which are used to format user prompts to optimize model performance on specific tasks.
 They can serve many purposes:

-1. Model-specific templates that are required whenever the model is prompted, such as the [INST] tags in Llama2 and in Mistral.
+1. Model-specific templates that are required whenever the model is prompted, such as the [INST] tags in the instruct-tuned Llama2 and Mistral models.
 These models were pre-trained with these tags and using them in inference can help ensure optimal performance.
 2. Task-specific templates to gear models for a particular task that it will expect after training.
    Example include grammar correction (:class:`~torchtune.data.GrammarErrorCorrectionTemplate`),